Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 There are two primary up tracks, one used to access Mount Russell and No Name, and the other for Pumphouse Basin.

 Most backcountry skiers use the main skin track on the West Side to access Mount Russell and No Name.
-From the main parking lot, cross Highway 40 to the base of Great Divide The skin track turns southwest through the trees to CDT West and then up to the summit of the West Side at 11,945’.
+From the Berthoud Pass parking lot, cross Highway 40 to the base of Great Divide.
+The skin track turns southwest through the trees to CDT West and then up to the summit of the West Side at 11,945 feet.
 [39.8026, -105.7867]

-From this high point, descend west to the saddle at the base of Mount Russell.
-Above you will be a wind swept slope that hold’s the Continental Divide Trail hiking trail.
-You will probably be able to see parts of the trail due to the wind scouring on this slope.
-Make your way to the top of this false summit and you are near the top of Mount Russell’s North Chutes.
-The summit is a slightly higher rise is about a third of a mile to the west.
+From this high point, descend west through the krumholtz trees to the saddle at the base of Mount Russell.
+Climb up this slope and you are near the top of Mount Russell’s North Chutes.
+The summit of Mount Russell is a slightly higher rise is about a third of a mile to the west.

-No Name is about two thirds of a mile south on the ridge from Mount Russell’s North Chutes.
-The ridge above No Name Cirque is lined with a cornice so tread carefully.
+No Name is about two thirds of a mile west and then south from Mount Russell’s North Chutes.
+No Name Cirque is lined with a cornice so tread carefully here.
 The No Name 12,424’ point is very clear on high visibility days.
-[39.7993, -105.8017] If your vision is obscured by a storm or wind then you shouldn’t be up here on that type of day.
+[39.7993, -105.8017] If your vision is obscured by a storm or wind then it will be difficult to navigate to No Name.

 The No Name Bench area is most commonly accessed via Pumphouse Basin Trailhead.
 Cross to the west side of Highway 40 and begin climbing west into the forest.
-The up tracks in this area become more defined later in the winter as backcountry skiers and riders start to branch out to new terrain.
-The climb to No Name Bench is mostly a gentle rise through the trees to treeline and the top at approximately 11,892’.
+The climb to No Name Bench is mostly a gentle rise through the forest and then up to treeline and the top at approximately 11,892’.
 [39.796, -105.7961]

 The Mount Russell routes exit into Current Creek.
 Some skiers and riders climb up to the top of Hidden Knoll after a Mount Russell descent to add more vertical.
-The Hidden Knoll routes and Mount Russell’s direct exit eventually bring skiers back to the Aqueduct.
-You can access Hidden Knob from the South Chutes, and there are several chutes below XYZ in the trees to the Aqueduct.
-The large cliffs above the Aqueduct are called the Swiss Horn.
-From the Aqueduct follow the skin track past Peter Rabbit Hut to Current Creek and then to the Current Creek trailhead.
+The Hidden Knoll routes and Mount Russell’s direct exit eventually bring skiers back to the Berthoud Pass Ditch.
+From The Ditch and exit route follows the skin track past Peter Rabbit Hut to Current Creek and then to the Current Creek trailhead.

-6 – No Name – This proud route is the jewel of the south side of Berthoud Pass.
+6 – No Name – This proud route is the crown jewel of the south side of Berthoud Pass.
 The route dives straight down the fall line into the cirque.
-No Name, and every line around it, is high avalanche terrain and should only be skied in the most stable conditions.
+No Name, and every line around it, is consequential avalanche terrain.

-7 - No Name Cirque – This is the dangerous and infrequently skied bowl between Mount Russell and No Name.
-Cornices ring the entire cirque, and small cliffs dot parts of the face.
+7 - No Name Cirque – This bowl is between Mount Russell and No Name.
+Cornices surround the top of the cirque, and small cliffs dot parts of the face.

 8 – Oatmeal Bowl – This is really the north side of No Name Cirque.
-The south-facing aspect makes conditions difficult in the corniced bowl.
+Oatmeal Bowl faces south.

-10 – North Chutes – The three North Chutes are becoming increasingly popular even in winter, but should be skied with a stable spring snowpack.
-These chutes drop northeast from the false summit of Mount Russell and into a wide-open basin.
+10 – North Chutes – These chutes drop northeast from the false summit of Mount Russell and into a wide-open basin.
 The right chute is the widest (A) with a rock wall on skier’s right, the middle chute is the most couloir-like (B), and the skier’s left chute (C) has a convex entrance.

 12 – No Name Bench – This broad north and northeast facing area comprises of above and below tree line terrain.
 There are multiple small bowls and open slopes leading into the trees, and the skier’s right side of the bench has great low angle terrain.

-13 - Russell Basin – Russell Basin is the south-facing slope below Southeast Russell that descends into the flats leading into the bottom of Pumphouse Basin.
+13 - Russell Basin – Russell Basin is the south-facing slope below Russell Face that descends to the flats leading into the bottom of Pumphouse Basin.

 14, 15 - Pumphouse Basin – Placer Basin and Trappers Glades collectively make up “Pumphouse Basin”.
 Placer Basin (14) is the skier’s right side, and Trappers Glade (15) is on the skier’s left.
 From the top of the West Side approach you can see into the lower angle upper slopes.
 The middle section is steep with some small cliffs scattered throughout, and these slopes get a lot of sun.